askmike/gekko/docs/introduction/about_gekko.md

 ## Automated Trading platform

-Gekko can watch the realtime markets, automatically excecuting and evaluating your strategies in the process.
+Gekko can watch the realtime markets, automatically executing and evaluating your strategies in the process.
 Whilst doing this Gekko will store all market data it sees, this makes it possible to later simulate trading strategies against historical data to see whether they would have been profitable (backtesting).

 ## Limitations